 Even with the best intentions, many patients find it difficult to comply with the 22 hours of daily wear time that Invisalign and other at home clear aligner companies recommend.
 The fact is, it’s tough to find 22 hours in a day to wear invisible braces.
-And ironically, it’s the flexibility to remove trays during those two (ish) hours that can cause tracking issues which may lead to refinements and mid-course corrections during your treatment.
+And ironically, it’s the flexibility to remove trays during those two (ish) hours that can leave your teeth still crooked after Invisalign, leading to refinements and mid-course corrections during your treatment.

 To apply seating pressure to your front teeth, perform the chewing exercises recommended by Invisalign specialists all over the world.
 I tell all my patients to do them 3-5 times each day, for 3-5 minutes per time, focusing on those front six teeth that don’t get the natural seating your molars enjoy.
-Chewing exercises will help deliver more predictable results because you’re giving your teeth that extra motivation to move.
-For a long time, my orthodontic colleagues only had one device to promote chewing exercises, and that was the foam Invisalign chewie.
-I thought there should be a better alternative, something fresher that would encourage people to perform what I know is an essential way to achieve more predictable results.
+Chewing exercises will help deliver more predictable results because you’re giving your teeth that extra motivation to move, and you can do them in a couple ways.

-We have an entire blog dedicated to keeping your clear aligners clean and clear, but there are a few points we need to reinforce here that can prevent potential tracking issues.
-The first is to never clean your trays with hot water.
-It will weaken the tensile strength of the trays and ultimately warp your trays.
-Even if you don’t think this is happening, the precision of your 3D printed invisible braces is so important to your treatment that even minor, even imperceptible alterations can throw everything out of whack.
+We have an entire blog dedicated to keeping your clear aligners clean and clear, but there's one important point that we need to reinforce here that can prevent potential tracking issues: Don't make a habit of cleaning your trays with hot water.
+It will weaken the tensile strength and ultimately warp your trays.
+Even if you don’t think this is happening, the precision of your 3D printed invisible braces is so important to your treatment that even minor, imperceptible alterations can throw everything out of whack.

 Remember that the smile journey is a process, and even with advanced technology, 3D printed trays, and the best possible care, there will be things that don’t always go according to plan.
 A few adjustments along the way might add some time to your treatment, but isn’t it worth it to get the smile you’ve always wanted?